fitgit/fitgit.github.io/README.md

 #Part 1: Optimize PageSpeed Insights score.
 ##To run the optimize pageSpeed Insights,
-1. Click on https://developers.google.com/speed/pagespeed/insights, Type in the url, http://fitgit.github.io in the input area and click on analyze.
+1. Click on https://developers.google.com/speed/pagespeed/insights, Type in the url, http://fitgit.github.io in the input area and click on analyze.<br>
 ##index.html
 1. Minifyed index.html,css and Javascripts.
 In-line comments are in commentedIndex.html for reference.
 2. In-lined the style.css, so as to take it out of the CRP.